f32c/arduino/README.md

 Analog inputs (cheap FPGA used to not to have ADC, please contribute some code for new hardware...)

-Hardware I2C slave is not yet implemented, as f32c is rarely expected to be an I2C slave.
+Hardware I2C slave is not planned soon, as f32c is expected to be an I2C master in most cases.

 There's SoftwareWire I2C master which works because F32C is fast enough and has high